Home > ALLOYS > Iron Alloys

 Zero Defects Cast Iron

-Atlas Bronze carries Continuous Cast Iron Products in number of shapes and sizes.
+Atlas Bronze carries continuous cast iron alloy products in several shapes and sizes.

 Iron strength details

-Gray iron is created due to little black flakes of graphite that gives it a gray appearance.
-And it comes with many benefits including:
+Gray iron alloy is created due to little black flakes of graphite that give it a gray appearance.
+It comes with many benefits, including:

 • High thermal conductivity